PlayPratz/Scorecard/README.md

 The next row consists of two mostly unrelated interactions:

 1. The _End Innings_ button, which can also be called the _Declare_ button.
 Clicking this will, well, do nothing.
 You will see a small message pop-up which tells you exactly what you have to do — press and hold this button if you really want to end (or declare) the innings.
+The long-press instead of a tap is to prevent an accidental declaration (oops!).
 2. The _Wicket_ tile, which lets you add a wicket to the ball that is currently being entered.
 On tapping this tile, you will be taken to a pretty self-explanatory screen where you choose the kind of dismissal (bowled, LBW, run-out etc.) and the players involved in said dismissal.
-Once a wicket is selected, press and hold this tile to remove the wicket before the ball is entered.
+To clear a wicket that has been selected, press and hold this tile before adding the ball.

 ###### Extra Selector

-The first section toggles between **Batting Extras**: _Event_ and _Leg Bye_. _Event_ is a stand-in for _Bye_, which should be taking its place, but _Event_ serves a very crucial purpose — recording an event that takes place without a ball being bowled.
-A very common case is the run-out by the bowler at the non-striker before bowling the ball, as sensationalized by Ravichandran Ashwin when he dismissed Jos Buttler.

-Admittedly, it's not possible to enter a _Bye_ for now.
-It will be added soon enough, but just note that _Event_ is here to stay as well.
+The first section toggles between **Batting Extras**: _Bye_ and _Leg Bye_.
 For the uninitiated, a Bye is a run scored by the batting team without a batter getting their bat on ball.
 But if they manage to get their body on ball before scoring the runs, it's called a Leg Bye.
+Note that in either case, even though the runs scored are awarded to the batting team, they aren't awarded to the batter.

+Next up, we have the _Event_ toggle which serves a very crucial purpose — recording an event that takes place without a ball being bowled.
+A very common case is the run-out by the bowler at the non-striker before bowling the ball, as sensationalized by Ravichandran Ashwin when he dismissed Jos Buttler.
+This also comes in handy when you want to retire a batter.

-The second section deals with **Bowling Extras**, the infamous _No Balls_ and _Wides_.
+The last section deals with **Bowling Extras**, the infamous _No Balls_ and _Wides_.
 Do note that while entering this data you are NOT supposed to select the runs awarded to the batting team due to a Bowling Extra.
-If no runs are scored by the batting team on a No Ball or a Wide, choose 0 runs on the [Run Chooser](#run-selector)
+If no runs are scored by the batting team on a No Ball or a Wide, choose 0 runs on the [Run Chooser](#run-selector).

 ###### Run Selector